saurabhp75/saurabhp75.github.io/_notes/nlp.md

 ---

-Lexicon Normalization
+## Lexicon Normalization

-Stemming
+- Stemming
-Lemmatization
+- Lemmatization

-Bag-of-Words Model :
+## Bag-of-Words Model :
 -  no order of words
 - just count the occurence of words

-convert text to word count vectors with CountVectorizer. both tokenize a collection of text documents and build a vocabulary of known words
+Convert text to word count vectors with **CountVectorizer**.
+Both tokenize a collection of text documents and build a vocabulary of known words

-convert text to word frequency vectors with TfidfVectorizer.
+Convert text to word frequency vectors with **TfidfVectorizer**.
-    • Term Frequency: This summarizes how often a given word appears within a document.
+- Term Frequency: This summarizes how often a given word appears within a document.
-    • Inverse Document Frequency: This downscales words that appear a lot across documents.
+- Inverse Document Frequency: This downscales words that appear a lot across documents.

-convert text to unique integers with HashingVectorizer. one way hash of words to convert them to integers
+Convert text to unique integers with **HashingVectorizer**.
+- one way hash of words to convert them to integers